Theta-positive branching in varying environment: Abstract

 \section{Abstract}

-We study time inhomogeneous Markov branching processes whose reproduction laws belong to a certain parametric family.
-Using explicit expressions for the probability generating functions we establish transparent limit theorems for branching processes in varying environment.
-Our results supports the idea of recognizing five asymptotical regimes for branching in varying environment: supercritical, asymptotically degenerate, critical, strictly subcritical, and loosely subcritical.
+Branching processes in a varying environment encompass a wide range of stochastic demographic models, and their complete understanding in terms of limit behavior poses a formidable research challenge.
+In this paper, we conduct a thorough investigation of such processes within a continuous-time framework, assuming that the reproduction law of individuals adheres to a specific parametric form for the probability generating function.
+Our six clear-cut limit theorems support the notion of recognizing five distinct asymptotical regimes for branching in varying environments: supercritical, asymptotically degenerate, critical, strictly subcritical, and loosely subcritical.